Li-Lab-SUSTech/Ratiometric-4Pi/README.md

 For any questions / comments about this software, please contact [Li Lab](https://faculty.sustech.edu.cn/liym2019/en/).

 # Copyright
-Copyright (c) 2021 Li Lab, Southern University of Science and Technology, Shenzhen &Ries Lab, European Molecular Biology Laboratory, Heidelberg.
+Copyright (c) 2021 Li Lab, Southern University of Science and Technology, Shenzhen.